 How long does it take a bank draft to clear?

-A bank draft from a Canadian bank or financial institution will usually clear in 1 - 4 business days.
+A bank draft from a Canadian bank or financial institution will usually clear in 24 hours.
+In some cases, it could take up to 4 business days.

 An international bank draft may take up to 30 days to clear.